-A three phase technetium bone scan can help differentiate the location and degree of inflammation in the calcaneus thereby helping to diagnose a calcaneal stress fracture.
+A three-phase technetium bone scan can help differentiate the location and degree of inflammation in the calcaneus, thereby helping to diagnose a calcaneal stress fracture.
 Bone scans are tests that utilize a radioactive nucleotide injected into the patient to identify areas of inflammation.
 A scan is taken of the injured area three times over the course of three hours.
-Each of the scans show a different degree of inflammation based upon the increased blood flow to the inflamed area.
+Each of the scans shows a different degree of inflammation based upon the increased blood flow to the inflamed area.
 In the case of a calcaneal fracture, a bone scan can help in two ways.
 First, the scan will locate the area of the fracture based upon the inflammation seen in fracture healing.
 Second, the bone scan will help to differentiate between other potential problems of the heel such as plantar fasciitis.
-And lastly, a scan can help to determine the acuteness of the injury.
+Lastly, a scan can help to determine the acuteness of the injury.
 For instance, we may see a questionable area on an x-ray but we will not be able to tell whether the suspected injury is old or new.
-The bone scan will help us in that a new injury will 'light up' on the scan due to its' current inflammation.
-An old injury on the other hand will not 'light up' on the scan due to its' lack of current inflammation.
+The bone scan will help us in that a new injury will "light up" on the scan due to its current inflammation.
+An old injury, on the other hand, will not "light up" on the scan due to its lack of current inflammation.

-CT (computerized tomography) scanning is a test that performs a series of x-ray slices or cuts through the calcaneus.
-Computer software organizes these images in a way so that we can see a series or progression of change through the heel.
+CT (computerized tomography) scanning is a test that performs a series of x-ray slices, or cuts, through the calcaneus.
+Computer software organizes these images in such a way that we can see a series or progression of change through the heel.
 CT scanning is particularly useful for defining contrast.
-Although not considered the best testing modality for calcaneal stress fractures (Sanders Stage I), CT scanning is the best tool for displaced calcaneal fractures (Sanders stage II-IV)
+Although not considered the best testing modality for calcaneal stress fractures (Sanders Stage I), CT scanning is the best tool for displaced calcaneal fractures (Sanders stage II-IV.)

 MRI's are also helpful in differentiating calcaneal fractures from plantar fasciitis.
 MRI's can identify small areas of bone edema suggestive of a fracture.
 Due to the cost of an MRI, insurance companies will often request a bone scan of the heel prior to approving a more costly MRI.